rik-tools/gwind/system.md

 ...

+## CI/CD
+...

 ## Patterns
 When GWind is viewed as a CQRS application:
 * the commands are implemented by the create- and delete-commands;
-* the queries are implemented by the revise-commands.
+* the queries are implemented by the revise-commands;
+* the responsibility is segregated in that each 'pipe' (create, revise, delete) is independent of the others.

 Viewed as a hexagonal application, GWind:
 * has one port: the Main module that accepts the command-line arguments and routes the program to the relevant control;